 Q:

-I have several questions about virtual classes.
+I have questions about virtual classes.
 What equipment is required?
 How does the class work?
 What happens if there is a technical problem?

 You can take virtual classes on a desktop or laptop computer (Apple or PC) with a wired or wireless (Wi-Fi) connection.
 Connecting with a mobile device does work but is not recommended.
 Headphones and a webcam are optional.
 You do not need any special software, only a high-speed Internet connection.
 The Collège will provide you with an address that enables you to connect online and access the virtual classroom.